muratk3n/thirdwave/en/README.md

 makes progs want to protect them.

 But this is a bad decision point to be stuck with.
 Do we care for the switchboard operators, want them to be "happy", "well-paid"?.
 No.
+This particular job is gone, outdated.

 ---